skgolden13/School_District_Analysis/README.md

   Figure 6: Updated Top Five Schools<br/>
 </p>

+### Bottom Schools Summary

+With Thomas High School remaining the second highest performing school in the district, the bottom five schools remained unchanged in both order and metrics.
+The images for the original and updated analysis data frames can be found in the [images folder](https://github.com/skgolden13/School_District_Analysis/tree/main/Images) if needed.

 ### Math Scores by Grade

 Math scores by grade are unaffected by the updated analysis aside from the value for 9<sup>th</sup> at Thomas High School being replaced by "NaN."
 The math scores by grade for the original and updated analysis can be seen below as Figures 7 and 8 respectively.